deutschebank/fluxnova-docs-manual/content/update/minor/79-to-710/_index.md

 # Spring Boot Starter Update

-If you are using Camunda Spring Boot Starter within you Spring Boot application, then you would need to:
+If you are using Flowave Spring Boot Starter within you Spring Boot application, then you would need to:

 1. Check [Version Compatibility Matrix]({{< ref "/user-guide/spring-boot-integration/version-compatibility.md" >}})
 2. Update **Spring Boot Starter** and, when required, Spring Boot versions in your `pom.xml`.
-3. Update the Camunda 7 version in your `pom.xml` in case you override it before (e.g. when using the enterprise version or a patch releases)
+3. Update the Flowave version in your `pom.xml` in case you override it before (e.g. when using the enterprise version or a patch releases)

 # External Task Client Update

-If you are using the **Camunda External Task Client**, please make sure to:
+If you are using the **Flowave External Task Client**, please make sure to:

 1. Check out the [Version Compatibility Matrix]({{< ref "/user-guide/ext-client/compatibility-matrix.md" >}})
 2. Update the version in your `pom.xml` (Java) or `package.json` (NodeJs)